mde-optimiser/mde_bench/README.md

  converted to a script that takes the required parameters.
 The command should terminate gracefully once the experiment is completed, and the output model file is correctly saved in the output directory.

+ All solutions are to be added to the problem/ttc2016_cra/solutions/{solution_name} folder.
+In the root of your solution rolder add the Dockerfile.
+Next to the Dockerfile add another folder called app which should contain your application.
- All solutions are to be added to the problem/ttc2016_cra/solutions/{solution_name} folder Please create the {solution_name} directory in your pull request in the previously indicated path.
+ Please create the {solution_name} directory in your pull request in the previously indicated path.

  ### Solution folder

- In each solution directory you should ensure that your Dockerfile is added to the root and that the solution root directory resides in the app directory next to the Dockerfile.
+ In each solution directory you should ensure that your Dockerfile is added to the root.
+ In that directory your compiled solution should be placed in a folder called app, next to the Dockerfile.
  The app directory will be mounted inside the container at the path /var/app/current.
 You should not output any files to this directory, as it is shared between runs.